gvwilson/thirdbit/src/fiction/iffy/index.md

-and threading it through a grommet in the canvas and hooking it onto the dronelet, all the while trying to calculate power and thrust and battery life in her head and wondering if they would be able to stabilize themselves because the wind was picking up and they'd have to fly in formation or this wasn't going to work.
+and threading it through a grommet in the canvas and hooking it onto the dronelet, all the while trying to calculate power and thrust and battery life in her head and wondering if they would be able to stabilize because the wind was picking up and they'd have to fly in formation or this wasn't going to work.